White tie: United States

 President John F. Kennedy, wearing white tie, and First Lady Jacqueline Kennedy, wearing a gown designed by Ethel Franken of Bergdorf Goodman, arrive at the D.C.
 Armory in Washington D.C. for an inaugural ball held on the evening of Inauguration Day, 20 January 1961.

 A few state dinners at the White House apply white tie, such as the one held for Queen Elizabeth II in 2007.
-Other notable examples include the Gridiron Club Dinner in Washington, D.C., the Alfred E. Smith Memorial Foundation Dinner in New York City, in additions to a few debutante balls such as the International Debutante Ball in New York City, and the Veiled Prophet Ball in St. Louis.
+Notable annual white-tie dinners include the Gridiron Club Dinner in Washington, D.C., the Alfred E. Smith Memorial Foundation Dinner in New York City.
+White tie is also required at a few debutante balls such as the Viennese Opera Ball in New York and the International Debutante Ball in New York City, and the Veiled Prophet Ball in St. Louis.
+Some dance-focused balls require white tie, especially for waltz or quadrille.

 In the southern United States, white tie is sometimes referred to as "costume de rigueur", adapted from French language due to the historical background of New France.
 It is sometimes used in invitations to masquerade balls and Mardi Gras celebrations, such as the Mardi Gras in Mobile, Alabama, or New Orleans Mardi Gras, Louisiana, emphasising the white tie expectations for men and full-length evening gowns for ladies.

-When the Metropolitan Museum of Art's Costume Institute Gala in New York City announced a white tie dress code in 2014, a number of media outlets pointed out the difficulty and expense of obtaining traditional white tie, even for the celebrity guests.
+The Metropolitan Museum of Art's Costume Institute Gala in New York City has occasionally had a white tie dress code, notably in 2014 for the "Charles James: Beyond Fashion" exhibit, and in 2022 for "Gilded Glamour".
+When it announced a white tie dress code in 2014, a number of media outlets pointed out the difficulty and expense of obtaining traditional white tie, even for the celebrity guests.